The Whiskey and Water Myth

 The drops of water will open up the Scotch whisky.
 The whiskey and water myth creates interest in more whiskies.

 If you don’t have Highland Spring water available, try some of these suggested bottled water brands with your whiskey.

 - Icelandic Glacial

-If you happen to have a reverse osmosis water system on your kitchen sink, then experiment with how the water affects the whisky taste.
+If you have a reverse osmosis water system on your kitchen sink, experiment with how the water affects the whisky taste.
 Also, I would suggest not using regular tap water due to possible sediments in the water.

-The best practice, taste American whiskey before diluting it with water.
-I would suggest trying Old Limestone Mixing Water before using regular tap water when drinking bourbon whiskey.
+The best practice is to taste American whiskey before diluting it with water.
+I suggest using Old Limestone Mixing Water before regular tap water when drinking bourbon whiskey.

-The water dispensed from your kitchen tap may have some additional minerals that can affect the whiskey’s flavor.
-The bottled water recommendation under the bottled water category for experimentation with American whisk(e)y.
+The water dispensed from your kitchen tap may have additional minerals that can affect the whiskey’s flavor—the bottled water recommendation under the bottled water category for experimentation with American whisk(e)y.

-Hard or soft water properties have a bearing on how water affects the different whiskies’ tastes.
-Lastly, if the above water recommendations are not readily available, you could use distilled water.
+Hard or soft water properties affect how water affects the different whiskies’ tastes.
+Lastly, you could use distilled water if the above recommendations are unavailable.

-Finally, always remember that not one person in the world has the right to tell you how you should drink your whisk(e)y and how much water to add.
+Finally, remember that not everyone has the right to tell you how to drink your whisk(e)y and how much water to add.
 Just drink and enjoy it however the heck you want to!!
-The whiskey and water myth buried with other untested beliefs.
+The whiskey and water myth is buried with other untested beliefs.